k9mail/k9mail-docs/docs/accounts/add.md

 **Give this account a name** (optional): This is the name of the account that will be displayed in the account list.
 If you leave this field empty the email address associated with this account will be used.

 **Type your name**: This will be used as your name for messages sent using this account.
+Recipients of your email will see this name.

 Once you've done this, click "Done", and the account will be completely set up.